seupermission/PyThermometer/README.md

   * The development of GUI/Web Real-time serial port monitor with Python.

-  * Monitoring serial port devices with the MS Excel
+  * Monitoring serial port devices with the MS Excel and Python

    These technologies show the easy ways to monitor serial port devices